"

 Environmental sustainability

 An increasing population, and/or a rapid rate of population increase, have been argued by some to endanger the natural environment, to impact on resource depletion and energy consumption, and produce increased congestion in the urban environment.
-This perspective is backed by organisations such as Sustainable Population Australia and by individuals like the entrepreneurial philanthropist Dick Smith.[58]
+This perspective is backed by organisations such as Sustainable Population Australia, which is concerned about ‘the costs of population growth to the environment and the economy’ and rejects the ‘claim [that] any opposition to high immigration is racist and xenophobic’.[54]
+It is also backed by individuals like the entrepreneurial philanthropist Dick Smith.[55]

 Nonetheless, the population restraint perspective has secured less traction among mainstream environmental lobby groups.
-Some years ago, the Australian Conservation Foundation (ACF) endured some internal turmoil over taking a position on the scale of immigration.[59]
-The ACF’s National Agenda 2018 makes no mention of immigration or population matters.[60]
+Some years ago, the Australian Conservation Foundation (ACF) endured internal turmoil over taking a position on the scale of immigration.[56]
+It has since evidently avoided the issue; its 2025 National Agenda makes no mention of immigration or population matters.[57]

 Conclusions